 Getting Started with D2C Ecommerce

-With the right eCommerce platform at your behest, you can start with D2C eCommerce in a minimal amount.
+With the right eCommerce platform at your behest, such as WooCommerce B2B, you can start with D2C eCommerce in a minimal amount.

 Other than that, your focus should be primarily on the consumer.
 Optimizing your store for the buyer’s journey can positively impact the bottom-line of the company and help establish yourself as a D2C brand.